Wyoming Social Work Licensing Requirements

 2. Pass the required exam.

 Once the Board has received all your application materials, you will be given permission to sit for the Association of Social Work Boards (ASWB) exam.
-You may register for either the bachelor’s or master’s level exam; both exams have a fee of $230 as of January 2016.
-You will be allowed three attempts to pass the exam.
+For the CSW certificate, you may take either the Bachelor’s or Master’s level exam; both exams have a fee of $230 as of March 2019.
+There are 170 multiple-choice questions on the test and 150 of these are used to calculate your final score.
+After you have taken the exam, the ASWB will send your scores to the Board.

 Licensed Clinical Social Worker (LCSW)

-1. Submit a provisional application to the Board.
+1. Submit an application for a provisional license to the Board.

 Social Work License Reciprocity in Wyoming